 What Is It Like Suffering From Endometriosis?

-Endometriosis is a condition that is typically accompanied by chronic pain, and as such, can have an overwhelming impact on your life.
-Keep in mind, however, that there are a number of treatments that can help alleviate symptoms of this condition.
-Depending on the severity of your condition, over the counter medication or surgical intervention can help reduce the impact of this condition on your life.
-Furthermore, there are a number of great resources available to help with the emotional burden of chronic pain.
-Support groups have gotten more popular than ever and can often be found through Facebook or local organizations.
+Endometriosis is a condition that is typically accompanied by chronic pain and, as such, can have an overwhelming impact on your life.
+Keep in mind, however, that there are several treatments that can help alleviate symptoms of this condition.
+Depending on the severity of your condition, over-the-counter medication or surgical intervention can help reduce its impact on your life.
+Furthermore, there are several great resources available to help with the emotional burden of chronic pain.
+Support groups have become more popular than ever and can often be found on Facebook or through local organizations.

 Cool Springs OBGYN

-If you are experiencing abnormal pelvic pain or are otherwise worried that you may have endometriosis, please schedule an appointment with an OBGYN.
+If you are experiencing symptoms of endometriosis, such as abnormal pelvic pain, or are otherwise worried that you may have endometriosis, please schedule an appointment with an OBGYN.

 Cool Springs Obstetrics & Gynecology has been providing women’s healthcare services for over 20 years.
 We value our relationship with the local community and are proud to be a cornerstone of women’s healthcare in the Tennessee area.
 Cool Springs serves patients throughout Franklin, Brentwood, and the surrounding areas in Williamson County.

 Our practice offers a variety of gynecological services- whether you’re looking for a routine exam, preventative care, or treatment for a condition.
-As far as treatment goes, here at Cool Springs OBGYN, we are able to offer both in-office and outpatient procedures, including minimally invasive surgeries.
-That means that we are your one-stop-shop for all your gynecological concerns.
+As for treatment, here at Cool Springs OBGYN, we offer both in-office and outpatient procedures, including minimally invasive surgeries.
+That means that we are your one-stop shop for all your gynecological concerns.
 If you find out that your pelvic pain is, in fact, due to endometriosis, we can counsel you on the next steps and recommend a treatment option.
 In the event that you are concerned about the impact of endometriosis on your ability to have children, our office even offers fertility testing and treatments.

-Not only that, but our office even offers hormone replacement therapy and aesthetic services such as body contouring.
+Not only that, but our office also offers hormone replacement therapy and aesthetic services, including body contouring.

-Feel free to call or go online to schedule your appointment today.
+Feel free to call or schedule your appointment online today.
 We look forward to seeing you in our office!